Chandigarh Capitol Complex

-History and Planning
+History and planning

-The Capitol Complex was conceived in the aftermath of India’s Partition (1947) when the previously shared capital of Punjab, Lahore, was lost to Pakistan, after Partition of India.
-New Delhi’s leadership, seeking a modern symbol for independent India, decided to build a new capital for the state of Punjab in northern India.
-Jawaharlal Nehru, India’s first Prime Minister, envisioned Chandigarh as a "new city, a symbol of India’s freedom".
-In 1950, Nehru tasked American architect Albert Mayer and his colleague Matthew Nowicki with a preliminary plan, but after Nowicki’s untimely death in 1950 and Mayer’s withdrawal, the task was reassigned.
-The Punjab government’s engineers went to Europe and, on advice of Mayer, invited Le Corbusier to take over the project.
+The Capitol Complex was conceived in the aftermath of India's Partition (1947) when the previously shared capital of Punjab, Lahore, was lost to Pakistan, after Partition of India.
+New Delhi's leadership, seeking a modern symbol for independent India, decided to build a new capital for the state of Punjab in northern India.
+Jawaharlal Nehru, India's first Prime Minister, envisioned Chandigarh as a "new city, a symbol of India's freedom".
+In 1950, Nehru tasked American architect Albert Mayer and his Polish colleague Matthew Nowicki with a preliminary plan, but after Nowicki's untimely death in 1950 and Mayer's withdrawal, the task was reassigned.
+The Punjab government's engineers went to Europe and, on advice of Mayer, invited Le Corbusier to take over the project.
 Le Corbusier accepted in 1951, on the condition that his cousin Pierre Jeanneret join as resident architect.
 Other collaborators included British architects Maxwell Fry and Jane Drew (who initially worked on housing).

 Le Corbusier reworked the existing planning framework into his own vision.
-Rather than finishing Mayer’s radial plan, he imposed a strict grid aligned with a human-like form for the city.
+Rather than finishing Mayer's radial plan, he imposed a strict grid aligned with a human-like form for the city.
 The Capitol Complex at the "head," a commercial sector at the "heart," and civic and educational sectors along the "arms" and "legs" of the city (an anthropomorphic plan).
 The Capitol Complex was sited at the northern terminus of this grid, backed by the hills, symbolically crowning the city.
-In Le Corbusier’s final design, the Capitol Complex comprised three interlocking squares containing three principal edifices (Assembly, Secretariat, High Court) plus planned but unbuilt components (a Governor’s Palace and a museum).
+In Le Corbusier's final design, the Capitol Complex comprised three interlocking squares containing three principal edifices (Assembly, Secretariat, High Court) plus planned but unbuilt components (a Governor's Palace and a museum).
 Only three of the four major buildings were constructed.
 The foundation stone of Chandigarh was laid on 1 November 1952.